-Using the JS API to send data to Chameleon, trigger Experiences, and tracking events.
+Using the JS API to send data to Chameleon, trigger Experiences, and track events.

 Running JS code from any Chameleon Experience to create custom functionality.

 The possibilities this opens are unlimited.
-For example, you could cause a Chameleon button to add focus to a specific input field in your app, can help your users take action in the right place to discover the value you are trying to demonstrate.
+For example, you could set a Chameleon button to add focus to a specific input field in your app. 👇 This way you help users take action in the right place to discover the value you are trying to demonstrate.

 This gives you the flexibility to incorporate Chameleon into key flows of your user journey, by making API calls either from your app or any other software on your stack.

 One interesting use case could be, for example, to track an event every time a user opens a premium feature on your app, and then use this event to target these users for upsells.
 The API call would look like this:

 There are many examples of what you could execute, including: